-For example, If your goal is to increase spend visibility then you need to know what process change needs to be communicated to the employees so that they can create purchase orders instead of just sending invoices for processing.
+For example, Suppose your goal is to increase spending visibility.
+In that case, you need to know what process change needs to be communicated to the employees so that they can create purchase orders instead of just sending invoices for processing.

-You might want to think about setting up a No PO, No Pay policy so that you reduce the number of invoices without a purchase order.
-In our experience, that happens over a period of time.
+You might consider setting up a No PO, No Pay policy to reduce the number of invoices without a purchase order.
+In our experience, that happens over some time.

 Setting up a no PO, no Pay policy right upfront may drive a lot of noise in the system.
 So start with minimal changes and then changes policies over time.

-After you are done setting up the purchasing policy, the next step is to set up a purchase order process.
+After you set up the purchasing policy, the next step is to set up a purchase order process.

-Most companies already have a purchase order process, so why we mention it here?
+Most companies already have a purchase order process, so why do we mention it here?

 Here are a couple of suggestions

-You should review how the purchase order requests are created and submitted by the end-users.
-Here the focus is not just automation but also what items are being purchased.
+You should review how the end-users create and submit the purchase order requests.
+Here the focus is not just on automation but also on what items are being purchased.

 Let’s take an example of office supplies.

-For office supplies, your employees might be purchasing it from Amazon.com or sites like Staples.com.
+For office supplies, your employees might be purchasing them from Amazon.com or sites like Staples.com.
 Let’s pick staples.com for now.

-Each employee might have a separate account, they use their own credentials to log in and of course, there is no way for you to easily consolidate all the purchasing data for further analysis.
+Each employee might have a separate account, they use their credentials to log in, and of course, there is no way for you to consolidate all the purchasing data for further analysis easily.

 It is, in fact, a much better experience if you can have a system that integrates with Staples using a punch-out process so each user gets the same experience.
-Any good purchasing system should have the capability to automate the transmission of the purchase order electronically to the vendors.
+Any good purchasing system should be able to automate the transmission of the purchase order electronically to the vendors.

-How you sent purchase orders to vendors easily add up to 15% of the total purchase order cost – which on average is anywhere between $30 to $500 per purchase order.
+How you send purchase orders to vendors easily adds up to 15% of the total purchase order cost – on average, between $30 to $500 per purchase order.

-So an important part of the purchase order process is to understand the areas where this cost can be reduced by automating the transmission of purchase orders to vendors.
+So an important part of the purchase order process is understanding the areas where this additional cost can be reduced by automating the transmission of purchase orders to vendors.

-Approval limits are a part of your purchasing policy, but if you don’t have a purchasing policy, chances are you are probably doing one of the following
+Approval limits are a part of your purchasing policy, helping you to configure accounting, but if you don’t have a purchasing policy, chances are you are probably doing one of the following

-1. You don’t have any approval process and most of the purchases are directly managed by the employees.
-The invoice shows up and you send it for internal review before it is paid.
+1. You don’t have any approval process, and the employees directly manage most purchases.
+The invoice shows up, and you send it for internal review before it is paid.

-2. The other extreme is that the owner of the company is reviewing every single purchase and that drastically slows down the process.
+2. The other extreme is that the company owner reviews every purchase, drastically slowing down the process.